orientechnologies/orientdb-docs/OrientDB-Neo4j-Importer.md

 where _VERSION_ is your OrientDB version (≥ 2.2.13).
 Replace `tar.gz` with  `zip` for the `zip` archive.

 To install the plugin, please unpack the archive on your OrientDB server directory.
-On Linux systems, to unpack the archive you can use a command similar to the following:
+On Linux systems, to unpack the archive you can use a command like the following:

 ```
 tar xfv orientdb-neo4j-importer-VERSION.tar.gz -C path_to_orientDB/ --strip-components=1